Teaching About Civic Rights and Voting

 1. Voting and Voices: Teaching Tolerance has compiled several resources to teach students about “the history and process of voting in the United States.”
 The site provides a quiz students can take to see how much they really know about voting in the U.S., various lessons, videos, and stories relating to voting, and a pledge students can sign to empower themselves and their families to vote and discuss voting.
 It’s a great resource to encourage students to get involved and vote in the future!

-2. Voting and Elections: Resources for a Civil Classroom: Teaching Tolerance put together a list of resources for a civil classroom.
-They are organized into themes of Countering Bias, Civic Activities, and Getting Along and How To.
-For this specific topic of teaching about civil rights and voting, Civic Activities is the theme that will hold the most promise.
+2. Future Voters Project: Teaching Tolerance put together a list of resources for a civil classroom.
 The corresponding resources give students ideas on how to participate in civic life and encourage them to get involved in issues that matter to them.
+This site includes information on helping teens learn how to get registered with state-specific information.